haozuguo/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 The Camunda RPA bridge is a standalone application that allows to call RPA (robotic process automation) bots from BPMN models deployed to a Camunda engine.
 RPA bots can be orchestrated as External Tasks using the Camunda Modeler and Cawemo.

-For detailed instructions on how to connect your first RPA bot to a BPMN model (using Cawemo and the Camunda Modeler) and execute it from a running process instnace using the Camunda engine head over to our [installation guide]({{< ref "/installation/camunda-bpm-rpa-bridge.md" >}})
+For detailed instructions on how to connect your first RPA bot to a BPMN model (using Cawemo and the Camunda Modeler) and execute it from a running process instance using the Camunda engine, head over to our [installation guide]({{< ref "/installation/camunda-bpm-rpa-bridge.md" >}})

 {{< enterprise >}}
   Please note that the RPA bridge is only available as enterprise edition.